-\textbf{Prior beliefs.} While $k_0$ is a stationary kernel we might also have non-stationary prior information here such as known historical (or expected future) developments in climate policy or technology.
-We therefore choose $\Keps$ according to the non-stationary specification in \cref{sec:nearbyKernels}.
-In particular, we generate $\Keps$ using our input-warping methodology.
-For our regularizer grid, we use 600 evenly spaced points $\tilde{\bx}_1, \dots, \tilde{\bx}_{600}$ between 1958 and January of 2021 to control the behavior of $h$ throughout our time period of interest.
-Input warping the entire kernel as $k = k_0(g(\bx), g(\bx'))$ would violate an important piece of prior information that we have about \co2 levels: we know \co2 has a regular seasonality, where minimal levels occur in the winter and maximal levels occur in the summer.
-The original $k_0$ accounts for this feature of the data with a periodic term, with period estimated via MMLE; as shown in \cref{fig:MaunaLoa} (top), this periodicity lines up very well with the training data.
+\textbf{Prior beliefs.} While $k_0$ is a stationary kernel we might also have non-stationary prior information such as known historical or expected future developments in climate policy or technology.
+So we choose $\Keps$ according to the non-stationary input-warping specification in \cref{sec:nearbyKernels}.
+For our regularizer grid, we use 600 evenly spaced points $\tilde{\bx}_1, \dots, \tilde{\bx}_{600}$ between 1958 and 2021 to control $h$ throughout our time period of interest.
+Input warping the entire kernel as $k = k_0(g(\bx), g(\bx'))$ would violate an important piece of prior information that we have about \co2 levels: \co2 has a regular seasonality, with minimal levels in the winter and maximal levels in the summer.
+The original $k_0$ accounts for this feature of the data with a periodic term; \cref{fig:MaunaLoa} (top) shows that this periodicity lines up very well with the training data.
 To produce an alternative kernel that accounts for this piece of prior knowledge, we leave the periodic portion of the kernel unwarped.
 To parameterize $g$, we use a fully connected network with two hidden layers, $50$ units, and ReLU nonlinearities.
-To ensure the optimal $k_1$ is finite, we take the loss in \cref{constraintSet:nonStationary} to be $\ell(k; \Fstar, \bigChange) = (\Fstar(k) - \bigChange)^2$, which guarantees that our objective is bounded below.
+To ensure the optimal $k_1$ is finite, we take the loss in \cref{constraintSet:nonStationary} to be $\ell(k; \Fstar, \bigChange) = (\Fstar(k) - \bigChange)^2$ to guarantee our objective is bounded below.